Travel: U.S. Departure and Re-entry

 |Due to Executive Order 13769, new restrictions have been placed on some individuals traveling to the United States.
 While the Executive Order has been temporarily suspended, the situation is quite fluid and subject to rapid change.
 Please carefully consider the possible consequences of travel outside the U.S at this time.
 If individuals must travel, please be aware of the increased risks.
 For the most recent updates, please see the NAFSA Executive Order Resource Page.
 In addition, see “Know Your Rights” below in the Important Reminders section.|

-If you plan to depart and re-enter the U.S., please be prepared to show the following documents to border agents at your U.S port of entry upon return.
-Remember not to pack these items in checked luggage as you may need them before you can collect your luggage.
+If you plan to depart and re-enter the U.S., please be prepared to show the following documents at your U.S port of entry upon re-entry.
+Remember: do not pack these items in checked luggage as you may need them at the border before you can access your luggage.

 - Passport valid for at least 6 months into the future